lbbence95/MacrostepDebugger/README.txt

-Bence Ligetfalvi & SZTAKI
+SZTAKI-LPDS

 Basic macrostep based debugger with an API and CLI.

-Main file: src\debugger.py

-Usage: src\debugger.py [options].
+Usage: bin\[command].py [options].
 Current directory should be the main folder.

-Use option '-h' to see available siwtches and options.

 Important:
-neo4j_conn.cfg need to have an empty line as its last line.
+Please ensure "neo4j_conn.cfg" ends with a blank line.